ow2-proactive/prestocloud-tosca-interpreter/README.md

-# TOSCA Parser
+# TOSCA Interpreter

-This repository contains the TOSCA parser.
-This component is in charge of parsing both type-level TOSCA and instance-level TOSCA:
+This repository contains the TOSCA interpreter.
+This component is in charge of interpreting both type-level TOSCA and instance-level TOSCA:

 - Type-level TOSCA interpretation